 Composting is easy!
-Just find a place, throw together yard and kitchen waste and mix it up every once in a while.
+Just choose a location, add yard and kitchen waste, mix it up, and keep it moist.
 Here’s the recipe:

 1. Decide which type of compost pile works best for you.
 Buy or build a bin to hold your compost, or just make a pile in your yard.
-Some things to consider: what size bin you’ll need, what types of materials you’ll be composting, how easy you want it to be to turn over the compost, whether you want it enclosed or not, and how much do you want to spend.
+Some things to consider: how much volume you’ll have, what types of materials you’ll be composting, how easy you want it to be to turn over the compost, whether you want it enclosed or not, and how much do you want to spend.

 2. Pick a location.
-Your compost should be out of direct hot sun so it does not dry out.
+Your compost should be out of the direct hot sun so it does not dry out.
 Consider convenience of location (such as close to the source of waste), proximity to a water source, and the place that finished compost will be used.

 3. Layer green and brown materials alternately.
 If you have woody materials, place them on the bottom – they will aid in aeration.
 Water the layers as you go.
 Be sure to add enough materials.
 If your pile is too small it won’t heat up as easily.

 4. Mix the materials together.

 5. Let it sit, but keep moist like a damp sponge.
 Water if needed.
 Continue to add materials as you create them.
 Turn the pile over on occasion so that it is well aerated.

 7. Your compost is done when it looks like dark soil and no longer heats up.